tearflake/symp-intro/docs/symp.md

             (NAME init)
             (CONTENT
                 (REWRITE
-                    (RULE ("init" ()) 0))))))
+                    (RULE (READ ("init")) (WRITE 0)))))))
 ```

 Let's store this example into a file named `uiExample`.
 When we run the Symp interpreter on the file, the UI opens, shows the number `0`, and waits for our action of pushing the buttons.
 The initial number `0` is constructed by the node `init` which is made accessible by `(ALIAS ui uiExample)` under `USING` section.
-The call to this example is supposed to be without parameters which gives us an empty list.
-The `init` node turns this input to `0`.
-Further button interactions reload the paragraph `p` with the content recalculated by `sl/incr` and `sl/decr`, incrementing or decrementing the current value.
+The call to this example is supposed to be without parameters.
+The `init` node turns this call to `0`.
+Further button interactions redefine the paragraph `p` with the content recalculated by `sl/incr` and `sl/decr`, incrementing or decrementing the current value.

 ## 4. conclusion